 Louis Tan Executive, Operations

-Zhou Yi Jing Young Professional Trainee, Communications
+Annette Desouza Young Professional Trainee, Communications

-NTU CCA Singapore Governing Council
+NTU CCA SINGAPORE Governing Council

-CIndy Koh, Director, Consumer, Economic Development Board
+Ms Cindy Koh, Director, Consumer, Singapore Economic Development Board (EDB)

-Michael Tay, Group Managing Director, The Hour Glass Limited
+Mr Michael Tay, Group Managing Director, The Hour Glass Limited

-NTU CCA Singapore International Advisory Board
+NTU CCA SINGAPORE International Advisory Board

 Professor Nikos Papastergiadis, Director, Research Unit in Public Cultures, and Professor, School of Culture and Communication, The University of Melbourne, Australia

 Antonia Carver, Director, Jameel Arts Centre, Dubai, United Arab Emirates